Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Fractal Norm and Fractal Functions

-As mentioned above the fractal norm of $f_n$ has critical importance in disclosing the existence of the entire fractality.
-In fact, to exclude the entire fractality we should have $f_n \to 0$ at least with the rate induced from (\ref {criteria4}) for some fixed $\kappa$ and the fractal norm $\ell_0$.
+As mentioned above the fractal norm of $f_n$ has critical importance in disclosing the existence of the entire fractality inside a continuous function.
+In fact, to exclude the entire fractality we should have $f_n \to 0$ at least with the rate induced from (\ref {criteria4}) for some fixed $\kappa$ and $\ell$.
 All in all, we have the following theorem:\\